-Dr. Ronnie G Smalling is a graduate of the University of Oklahoma College of Medicine in 1986 where he also completed his residency in 1989.
+Dr. Ronnie G. Smalling is a graduate of the University of Oklahoma College of Medicine in 1986, where he also completed his residency in 1989.
 His medical training continued when he accepted one of the four seats offered in the Cardiovascular Fellowship at LA County Hospital.
-There, Dr. Smalling trained under Clinical Instructor of Medicine at the University of Southern California Medical Center headed by professor Dr. Shahbudin Rahimtoola, who is the distinguished ACC recipient of a lifetime achievement award in 2013, in the company of only four other recipients ever to receive the ACC award.
-Dr. Rahimtoola known as "the world's cardiologist" and Dr. Smalling cites his successes over the past two decades has been tied to the physician who equipped him to excel in his expertise.
+There, Dr. Smalling trained under the Clinical Instructor of Medicine at the University of Southern California Medical Center headed by professor Dr. Shahbudin Rahimtoola, who is the distinguished ACC recipient of a lifetime achievement award in 2013, in the company of only four other recipients ever to receive the ACC award.
+Dr. Rahimtoola is known as "the world's cardiologist", and Dr. Smalling cites his successes over the past two decades as being tied to the physician who equipped him to excel in his expertise.

-He was recruited again, to nearby Via Christi Pittsburg to implement a peripheral interventional cardiology program.
+He was recruited again to nearby Via Christi Pittsburg to implement a Peripheral Interventional Cardiology program.
 He chose the area so he could stay close in proximity to his four children at home in Springfield, MO, but he felt he needed to select finally one facet of expertise in his vast endovascular skill set after being approached to fill a gap that was evident in Kansas City.
-With the encouragement of many colleagues with whom he has worked alongside developing industry leading peripheral devices and his involvement in current clinical studies and outcome data, he agreed that Kansas City would be the final city to implement an interventional cardiology practice, but solely dedicated to veins.
-IN VEIN of Smalling, Vascular Institute is to be his last private practice move and his most anticipated practice to date.
-After twenty-three years of helping his colleagues and hospital employers expand their interventional cardiology programs, Dr. Smalling is opening his state-of-the-art clinic in Overland Park, KS, while also bringing advances in treating chronic venous insufficiency to the greater Kansas City region.
-Dr. Smalling feels blessed to like his busy, long, distinguished career continuing today, with over 15,000 vascular procedures behind him, superior outcome rates that have been integral facilitating many very ill patients vascular improvements.
+With the encouragement of many colleagues with whom he has worked alongside developing industry-leading peripheral devices and his involvement in current clinical studies and outcome data, he agreed that Kansas City would be the final city to implement an interventional cardiology practice, but solely dedicated to veins.
+IN VEIN of Smalling Vascular Institute is to be his last private practice move and his most anticipated practice to date.
+After twenty-three years of helping his colleagues and hospital employers expand their Interventional Cardiology programs, Dr. Smalling is opening his state-of-the-art clinic in Overland Park, KS, while also bringing advances in treating chronic venous insufficiency (CVI) to the greater Kansas City region.
+Dr. Smalling feels blessed to like his busy, long, distinguished career, continuing today with over 15,000 vascular procedures behind him, and superior outcome rates that have been integral in facilitating many very ill patients' vascular improvements.
 The past years, Dr. Smalling has dedicated the majority of his practice working with Podiatrists and Wound Physicians to help patients with sore covered limbs, ulcerated gangrene limbs and complete or nearly complete salvaging limbs by his revascularization methods.
-Wound healing and dying tissue regeneration, where amputation was once the patient's only hope to save a diseased limb, he has been able to restore blood supply successfully to over 99.9% of the limb salvage patients with whom he has managed.
+Through wound healing and dying tissue regeneration, where amputation was once the patient's only hope to save a diseased limb, he has been able to restore blood supply successfully to over 99.9% of the limb salvage patients with whom he has managed.
 Many who came to him with no hope of saving their legs.
 Limb health restoration and salvage are passions for Dr. Smalling's.